PlynioH/PlynioH/README.md

 Here is where I shaw my university and personal projects.
 If you want to contact me, send a email to plyniohenrique@gmail.com

- 🔭 I’m currently working on school by the city hall
+ 🔭 I’m currently working for Autbank
- 🌱 I’m currently learning Python and PHP
+ 🌱 I’m currently learning Python and Java

  ![](https://komarev.com/ghpvc/?username=PlynioH)